kyverno/website/content/en/docs/policy-reports/_index.md

 3. **Conditional Anchors `()` with Unmet Conditions:**

-When using a conditional anchor, if the condition within the anchor evaluates to FALSE, the entire rule is skipped.
+When using a conditional anchor, the corresponding section is skipped if the condition within the anchor evaluates to FALSE.

 4. **Global Anchors `<()` with Unmet Conditions:**